ebayasgalan/easy-market/README.md

 # Online Ecommerce Web-App

-a visitor can see what items are for sale.
-In order to buy or post, the user has to be logged-in.
+This is a full stack ecommerce application.
+The user can see list of items that are for sale.
+In order to buy or post, the user has to get authenticated.